fuyuncat/rquery/EXAMPLES.md

 # Functions usage
-- isnull(expr) - Return the position of a sub string in a string.
+- isnull(expr) : Normal function.
+Return the position of a sub string in a string.
 Return -1 if caannot find the sub string<br/>
    ```
    echo "aaa,bbb,,ddd,eee"|rq -f on -q "p /([^,]*),([^,]*),([^,]*),([^,]*),([^,^\n]*)/ | s @field1 as f1,isnull(@field1) as f1n,@field3 as f3,isnull(@field3) as f3n"
    ```